gdjohn4s/adventOfcode/README.md

 # 🎄🎁 Advent of Code 2022! 🎁🎄
-The focus is canonically correct answers; making the correct datastructure in `c` to solve the problem as opposed to hacking my way through.
-(Until things get to complex then I'll revert to hacking 😅).

 | Day | PT1 | PT2 |
 | --- | ---- | ---- |